Zylann/godot_editor_debugger_plugin/README.md

 You can also select `Control` nodes visually by pressing `F12` with the mouse on top of them.

-There is also a button called `Save selected branch as scene`, which will save the selected node in the tree and it's children as a scene called `saved_from_editor_scene.tscn`.
+You can also right click any item within the tree to reveal a context menu with a `Save branch as scene` button.
+This button allows you to save a branch of the editor tree as a scene.

 How to install